What are the opportunities in Radiologic Techonology?

 - Emphasis on prevention rather than medical intervention.

-Medical information is transferred through the phone or internet for counseling and remote medical procedures or examinations.
+Is an application of clinical medicine where medical information is transferred through the phone or internet for purpose of counseling and sometimes remote medical procedures or examinations.

 - ICD-9-CM used for coding and reporting diagnosis and procedures.